-Building a fair and inclusive workplace takes time, commitment, action and it starts with data.
-Our subsidiary, SimplyBiz, has been publishing a gender pay gap report since 2017 and we are delighted to publish our first Fintel-wide report in 2022, which sets a benchmark against which we will measure our organisation-wide progress.
+Fostering a fair and inclusive workplace is an ongoing journey that requires dedication and tangible, data-driven actions.
+Since 2017, our subsidiary SimplyBiz has been consistently publishing a gender pay gap report, and in 2022 we published our first Fintel-wide report, setting a benchmark against which we will continue to measure our organisation-wide progress.